ndrean/phoenix_solid/README.md

 {:jason, "~> 1.4"},{:joken, "~> 2.5"}
 ```

-`Joken` will bring in `JOSE` which I used to decrrypt the PEM version.
+`Joken` will bring in `JOSE` which is used to decrypt the PEM version.

 #### Google credentials